ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 2. On the Estimate side panel, enter your expected usage to the initial costs.
 The backup policy is without charge.
 You pay for the amount of backup storage that is used.
 Provide the following estimates:

-   * Number of volumes that you want to associate with the backup policy.
+   * Number of volumes or shares that you want to associate with the backup policy.
-   * Average amount of data per volume (in GBs).
+   * Average amount of data per volume or share (in GBs).
 For example, you might associate two volumes with a policy.
 The first volume has 4 GB of data and the second 20 GB.
 An average of the two would be 12 GB.
-   * Number of backups per volume per month.
-You can take a maximum of 750 backup snapshots per volume.
+   * Number of backups per volume or share per month.
+You can take a maximum of 750 backup snapshots per volume and a maximum of 750 backups per share.
    * Percent of incremental change after the initial backup.
-For example, a 15 percent increase in size for each subsequent backup.
+For example, a 15% increase in size for each subsequent backup.

 3. When you're finished, click **Calculate cost**.